GoPro: HERO cameras

-Woodman worked on his first camera for two years after founding the company, eventually introducing the GoPro 35mm HERO in September 2004 at San Diego's Action Sports Retailer trade show.
+Woodman worked on his first camera for two years after founding the company, eventually introducing the GoPro 35mm HERO waterproof film camera in September 2004 at San Diego's Action Sports Retailer trade show.
 In its first year GoPro sold $150,000 worth of products.
 In 2006 the company introduced its first Digital HERO, with 10 second video capability, and generated $800,000 in revenue.
 The following year GoPro sales quadrupled to $3.4 million.

 In 2014, the company was selling the HERO3+ in editions of different colors.
 It was capable of filming in 16:9 aspect ratio, supporting 4K UHD video and 12 MP still photographs.
 The HERO4 was introduced on September 24, 2014.

 On September 28, 2017, GoPro released the HERO6 Black, which claims improved stabilization over the HERO5 models and is capable of capturing 4K video in 60 FPS.